top of page

 We’re all sold this lie about planning that makes us believe in predictability.
 The truth is, nothing is ever known.
 Letting go of expectations frees us up to play with life and not be devastated when things inevitably shift away from our original desires.
 I’ve started trusting my path more mostly because it always shows up for me.

-When I don’t get something I thought that I wanted, I’m often presented with an alternative that I didn’t know existed and that matches the root of my desire more than the thing I was going for.
+When I don’t get something I thought that I wanted, I’m often presented with a better alternative that I didn’t know existed.
 Life is always working for me.
-Having a loving partnership has really elevated this trust.
+Falling in love has elevated this trust.
 I didn’t think I’d find this.
 I mean… I hoped and I tried to be patient, but to actually be here?
-It took years, but along that journey, I was working on myself, building connections, establishing community, and getting clear on what I wanted.
-I saw Johan sitting by the fire and had a feeling.
-Essentially, one minute, I'm walking around a festival single and the next, I meet a man and we've just kinda been together since then.
+It took years.

-I know that not everyone has this experience.
-I think attachment is what gets in our way of embracing the flow that allows for the spontaneous fulfillment of our dreams.
+I think attachment is what gets in our way of embracing the flow.
+When we surrender, usually, our dreams are satisfied much faster and with less effort.
 Sometimes, when we don’t get what we want, we spiral into self-pity.
 We ask what’s wrong with us and try to force something that clearly isn’t opening up.
 (At least, I did).
 That further creates a negative experience and suffering.
-That’s not to say that we should be happy when things are hard or don’t go our way, but by letting go and trusting the path, moving through those challenges is simpler.
+That’s not to say that we should be happy when things are hard, but by letting go and trusting the path, moving through those challenges is simpler.
 Also, it opens our eyes to see other potentialities that we were blind to when we focused our vision on one outcome.

 Ultimately, practicing acceptance is the key.
 Accept all the emotions/ sensations in your body.
 Accept the reality of the situation.
 Accept your limitations.
 Accept your strengths.
 Trust that life is working for you.